sohams-MASS/EBAnalysisSky-Scott-2022/README.md

 	Pipeline of GeneralDay.m

-	a.
 	First it converts the nd2 image to png image using the nd2read function:

 <img src='Development_Scripts/pngimage.png' width='250'>

-	b.
 	Second it convertes the image to bw.

 <img src='Development_Scripts/bwimage.png' width='250'>

-	c.
 	Third it segments the bw image (red circles denote found EBs using the current settings (range and sensitivity) and scan)

 <img src='Development_Scripts/segmentedbw.png' width='250'>

-	d.
 	Finally, it will calculate the circularity scores and the boundary color of the EBs denote the circularity score for both bw and color - heatmap is provided to the side.

 <img src='Development_Scripts/colormappedbw.png' width='250'> <img src='Development_Scripts/colormappedcolor.png' width='250'>